jbilcke/lithium/README.md

 ### More or less customizable

 You are not limited to -1 or +1, you can use any value.
-For instance if the user like a product, that could be a +1, and if he buy it, a +5.
+For instance if the user likes a product, that could be a +1, and if he buys it, a +5.
 This is up to you, you should do AB testing or other research to tweak this.
 Just remember that a signal value of 0 will have no effect, because it represents the non-action (eg. the user just ignore the ad, or skip a product evaluation).
 If you want to force a link to be weakened (eg. automatically, after a few days or weeks) you have to use a negative value.

 ## Known issues

  * It would work better with a filter for the most common (and thus irrelevant) keywords.
-Than can be implemented used some kind of TF-IDF-like algorithm, but I've just not done it yet.
+Than can be implemented using some kind of TF-IDF-like algorithm, but I've just not done it yet.

  * Injecting additional, weak connections is powerful, but using a thesaurus is still a bit limited.
-It would work even better with link data from DBpedia's ontology, or other semantic graph databases.
+It would work even better with network data from DBpedia's ontology, or other semantic graph databases.

  * The memory usage can be a problem, because a lot of data is stored per-user.
-You will eventually need to purge manaully the network from time to time, in order to remove the weakest/old links.
+You will eventually need to purge the network from time to time, in order to remove the weakest/old links.
 That could be automatic, but it depends on how much memory you can use, so it won't be easy to implement this kind of GC.

  * The profile networks are not easily human-readable.
 They are made by and for the machine.
-But you could try to export them to visualize the graph in Gephi or Sigma.js.
-That could be interesting
+But you could try to export them to visualize the graph in Gephi for instance.

 ## TODO